skip to main content

 Wheelchair Book & Ride

-Wheelchair Book & Ride is the centralised booking service for wheelchair accessible taxis in Sydney, making it easier to secure a ride in a suitable vehicle.
-You can call 139 000 or book online to request a taxi or schedule a ride for later.
+Wheelchair Book & Ride is the booking service for wheelchair accessible taxis in Sydney, making it easier to secure a ride in a suitable vehicle.
+Call 139 000 or book online to request a taxi or schedule a ride for later.

 National Public Toilet Map